This post was most recently updated on August 3rd, 2021

 Remember to keep yourself safe when dealing with fires and keep those littlies away from it!

-Do you use something other than newspaper to light your fire?
+Do you have any secret ways to start a fire without newspaper ?
 Tell me about it in the comments below!

 Please Pin and Share with your friends